xyproto/cxx/README.md

 FreeBSD 11.1 comes with C++17 support, but you may wish to install gcc8 or later.

+gcc9 or later should provide support for C++20.

 Install pkg-conf, scons and gmake:

     pkg install pkgconf scons gmake